 - Ensure access to quality services

-Partners Health Management’s System of Care Department supports two community care groups in all eight counties of its service area: one focused on children and one focused on adults.
-Community Collaborative groups consist of representatives from local government agencies, community organizations, and service providers, as well as individuals, families, and advocates.
+Partners Health Management’s System of Care Department supports a community care group, known as a Community Collaborative, in all nine counties of its service area.
+Community Collaborative groups consist of representatives from local government agencies, community organizations, and service providers, as well as individuals, families and advocates.